Bottas spins off, Hamilton tops 3rd practice for Spanish GP

 Hamilton was quick to add he hoped to celebrate another Mercedes team victory on Sunday, but with him on top.
 “I’ll be giving it everything.
 Great for the team to have a one-two.
 If I can reverse it (in the race) I’ll be happy.”

+Hamilton will look to turn the tables on Bottas in a race that he has won three times, including the last two years.

-But Hamilton is getting far too accustomed to seeing the back of Bottas’ car.
-Bottas won the last race in Azerbaijan from the pole.
+But Hamilton is getting accustomed to seeing the back of Bottas’ car.
+Bottas won the last race in Azerbaijan from pole position.
 He was fastest in practice on Friday, and the Finn showed no jitters in qualifying after spinning into gravel in the final practice.

 Sebastian Vettel in his Ferrari will start from third, just in front of Red Bull’s Max Verstappen.
 Ferrari’s other driver, Charles Leclerc, will start from fifth.